EggOrg/KoolHost/DOCUMENTATION.md

 ## Hosting

 Hosting KoolHost on your own computer is extremely dangerous, as a user could write, read or remove files from anywhere on your computer.
-Using a host such as ReplIT or Bluehost, though, is a much safer option.
+Using a host such as ReplIT, though, is a much safer option.
 People can access files on your computer by using the "name" JSON object like so:
 ```JSON
 {"name":"C:\\some\\path"}
 ```
+This can allow people to use operations on the directory "C:\some\path".
+Using ReplIT you can only access files that are present in the folder in which the files are stored.